 - Patients with a structurally normal heart have an excellent prognosis.

-- In the absence of manifest pre-excitation (Wolff-Parkinson-White syndrome), the risk of sudden death is very small.
+- In the absence of manifest pre-excitation (WPW syndrome), the risk of sudden death is very small.

 - Patients with pre-excitation risk sudden death:

 - The risk is higher in patients who have experienced palpitations, in whom the risk is about 2.5 per 1,000 people per year, or 3-4% over a lifetime.